kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 To implement Sensitivity labels as part of your pilot project at Adatum, you must first install the AIP client from the Microsoft Download Center.

-1. At the end of the prior lab, you were on LON-CL2.
-Switch to **LON-CL1**.  <br/>

-	You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

-2. In **Microsoft Edge**, open a new tab and enter (or copy and paste) the following URL in the address bar: **https://www.microsoft.com/en-us/download/confirmation.aspx?id=53018** <br/>
+2. In **Microsoft Edge**, open a new tab and enter (or copy and paste) the following URL in the address bar: **https://www.microsoft.com/en-us/download/confirmation.aspx?id=53018**.
 This will start the download for the AIP Unified label client.

 3. In the Microsoft download center tab, on the notification bar at the bottom of the page, you will see the **AzInfoProtection_UI.exe** file being downloaded.
 Once the file has finished downloading, select the **Open file** link that appears below the file name.